rschuiling/unraid-templates/README.md

 # unraid-templates
-A place for Unraid templates for the Community App Store
+A place for Unraid templates for the Community App Store.

-Now containing a template for the promising project Mail Archiver.
+Now containing templates for:
+- Mail Archiver
+- Traefik GeoIP filter